-The following archaeological background draws on the major published sources for Colchester archaeology and the Colchester Historic Environment Record (accessed via Colchester Heritage Explorer (https://colchesterheritage.co.uk/map).
+The following archaeological background draws on the Colchester Archaeological Trust report archive, the Colchester Historic Environment Record (CHER) accessed via the Colchester Heritage Explorer (www.colchesterheritage.co.uk):

 The proposed development lies within an area of high archaeological potential, specifically, within an area of Roman occupation, revealed by multiple sightings of wall foundations and floors and medieval remains related to the nearby church and priory.
 Development along the High Street have included a small excavation at Bonheur in 1922, which revealed a Roman stone wall set in opus signinum (CHER MCC8837).
 Further work by Hull in 1927 revealed Roman pottery, a bone pin and an iron knife (CHER ECC3540, VCH vol 3 p161).
 To the immediate east of the current site on land between the High Street to Captains Lane a possible Roman wall was recorded (CHER MCC8860).
 Adjacent to this in 2016 a Roman ditch was recorded during a watching brief by Britannia Archaeology (CHER MCC10065).
 A University of Cambridge Higher Education Field Academy outreach project in the area involved a series 1m2 test pits (TPs) in open spaces (mostly private gardens).
-At 5 Mersea Avenue c 140m to the east-northeast, TP5 found a sherd of Roman and eight sherds of post-medieval pottery (MCC5729).
+At 5 Mersea Avenue c110m to the northeast, TP5 found a sherd of Roman and eight sherds of postmedieval pottery (MCC5729).
 TP3, at the rear of 32 St Peter's Road recovered Middle Iron Age and post-medieval pottery (MCC5727).

-Approximately 290m to the south-southeast is West Mersea parish church (Church of St Peter and St Paul).
+Approximately 344m to the south is West Mersea parish church (Church of St Peter and St Paul).
 The church is constructed of re-used Roman Kentish ragstone walls with Roman, and later brick.
 The earliest evidence (the lower part of the tower) appears to be 11th century in date (CHER MCC8909 & MCC4666).
 The area around the churchyard has had a number of sightings of finds.
 Cromwell Mortimer recorded seeing a mosaic and Roman remains in 1730 (VCH vol 3 p158-9).
 In 1896 Henry Laver observed a Roman wall (CHER MCC8858).
 CAT excavated three trial pits in 1991 prior to extensions to the church.
-Only some residual Roman finds were recorded (91/7b, CAT Report 1000).
+Only some residual Roman finds were recorded (CAT Report 1000 vol 3).